-In real life: As funny and amusing as it was in the movie, the Kid did not skip merrily down the street behind the lawmen and he didn’t take the sheriff’s own guns.
+In real life: As funny and amusing as it was in the movie, it do not happen this way.
 The Kid was one of six Regulators hiding behind an adobe wall at Tunstall's store, waiting to ambush the lawmen.
 When seeing the sheriff and his deputies walking by, they all opened fire and shot the sheriff and a deputy (George Hindman) while the other lawmen escaped.
-The Kid and a Regulator named Jim French (who was portrayed as Henry William French in Young Guns II) jumped over the wall to retrieve the Kid’s rifle that the sheriff had taken from him weeks earlier and/or an arrest warrant for Alex McSween, when one of the hiding deputies shot the Kid.
+The Kid and a Regulator named Jim French (who was portrayed as Henry William French in Young Guns II) jumped over the wall to retrieve the Kid’s rifle that the sheriff had taken from him weeks earlier and an arrest warrant for Alex McSween, when one of the hiding deputies shot the Kid.
 The bullet only clipped him in the thigh but buried itself in French’s buttocks.
 The two limbed away and the Regulators left town.
-Note: Dick Brewer was still alive when this killing took place, but he was neither present or approved it.
+Note: Dick Brewer was still alive when this killing took place, but he was not involved nor did he approve.

 In the movie: While at cantina, Billy the Kid shoots a bragging Texan name Joe Grant.
 The Kid innocently asked to see Grant's gun and while admiring it he empties the revolver and passes it back.